Diabetes Mellitus (DM) in Children and Adolescents

 • Conflicts with parents and other authority figures: Such conflicts may make adolescents less willing to follow their treatment regimen.

-Thus, some adolescents need a parent or another adult to recognize these issues and give them the opportunity to discuss problems with a health care practitioner.
-The practitioner can help make sure adolescents remain appropriately focused on keeping their blood glucose levels under control.
-Parents and health care practitioners should encourage adolescents to check their blood glucose levels frequently.
+Thus, some adolescents need a parent or another adult to recognize these issues and give them the opportunity to discuss problems with a health care professional.
+A health care professional can help make sure adolescents remain appropriately focused on keeping their blood glucose levels under control.
+Parents and health care professionals should encourage adolescents to check their blood glucose levels frequently.

-An adolescent benefits if the doctor considers the adolescent’s desired schedule and activities and takes a flexible approach to problem solving by working with the adolescent rather than imposing solutions.
+Adolescents benefit if the doctor considers their desired schedule and activities and takes a flexible approach to problem solving by working with the adolescent rather than imposing solutions.

 Support

-Mental health issues affect children with diabetes and their families ( see Mental health problems Mental health problems Mental health problems ).
+Mental health problems affect children with diabetes and their families.
 The realization that they have a lifelong condition may cause some children to become sad or angry, and sometimes even deny that they have an illness.
-A doctor, psychologist, or counselor needs to address these emotions to secure the child’s cooperation in adhering to the required regimen of meal plan, physical activity, blood glucose testing, and drugs.
-Failure to resolve these issues can lead to difficulties controlling blood glucose.
+Parents can look for a doctor, psychologist, or counselor who can address these emotions and help the child adhere to the required regimen of meal plan, physical activity, blood glucose testing, and medications.
+Untreated mental health problems can lead to difficulties controlling blood glucose.

 For the treatment of diabetes, the child’s primary care doctor usually enlists the aid of a team of other professionals, possibly including a pediatric endocrinologist, dietitian, diabetes educator, social worker, or psychologist.
 Family support groups may also help.
 The doctor may provide parents with information to bring to school so that school personnel understand their roles.